Musicals101.com

 b.
 May 3, 1931 (Brooklyn, NY) - d.
 May 5, 1995 (Key West, FL)

-As director-choreographer, Layton followed the ill-fated Girl Who Came to Supper (1963), Drat the Cat (1965) and Sherry (1967) with the acclaimed Cohan bio musical George M!
-(1968).
-Unable to save Dear World (1969), he went on to Two By Two (1970), the London musical version of Gone With the Wind (1972), and returned to Broadway with I Love My Wife (1977).
+Unable to save Dear World (1969), he went on to stage Two By Two (1970), the original London musical version of Gone With the Wind (1972), and returned to Broadway with the intimate hit I Love My Wife (1977).
 After Platinum (1978) failed, he enjoyed his greatest personal success with the circus-style staging of Barnum (1980).
 The next decade brought Layton a series of frustrating failures, including Bring Back Birdie (1981), Harrigan and Hart (1985) and the London musical Ziegfeld (1988).
 Unlike most director-choreographers, Layton did not have a set "style," choosing instead to come up with a singular approach to each new project – so no two Layton productions really looked alike.
+He died just two days after his 64th birthday.

-Back to Who's Who In Musicals
+Back to: Who's Who In Musicals